Frank-Geisler/powerrti/documentation/Get-RtiEventhouse.md

 ## NOTES
 TODO: Add functionality to list all Eventhouses in the subscription.
 To do so fetch all workspaces
 and then all eventhouses in each workspace.

 Revsion History:

 - 2024-11-09 - FGE: Added DisplaName as Alias for EventhouseName
+- 2024-11-16 - FGE: Added Verbose Output
+- 2024-11-27 - FGE: Added more Verbose Output

 ## RELATED LINKS